-This is a common and yet absolutely silly polemic against Islam, and illustrates the desperation of some Christians against the indomitable spirit of Islam.
+This is another common, yet absolutely silly polemic against Islam and illustrates the desperation of some Christians against the indomitable spirit of Islam.
 First of all, why does Chick single this “teaching” out?
 Is this a fundamental teaching of Islam?
-Is the first thing a Muslim child learns that Satan stays in a person’s nose at night?
+Is the first thing a Muslim child learns is that Satan stays in a person’s nose at night?
 Also, since Chick obviously thought that this hadith was wrong, we should ask whether he knew for certain that Satan does not actually stay in a person’s nose.
-But given his own Bible’s claims of demonic possession, where a demon literally enters a person’s body and controls it, it seems strange as to why Chick even ridiculed this hadith!
-Besides demon possession, the Bible also claims that angels (the “sons of God”) had sexual intercourse with human women and had children by them!
+Also, given his own Bible’s claims of demonic possession, where a demon literally enters a person’s body and controls it, it seems strange that Chick even ridiculed this hadith!
+Besides demonic possession, the Bible also claims that angels (the “sons of God”) had sexual intercourse with human women and had children with them!

 In any case, many scholars traditionally interpreted the hadith about Satan in a metaphorical way.
 For example, the scholar Al-Qastallani explained the hadith in the following way:

 “[l]et him sniff water three times to expel harmful things after he blows it out from his nose, for it cleans the airways through which the Quran is recited.”

 In other words, when the hadith refers to “Satan”, it is referring to all manner of “harmful things”.

 But perhaps the best way to interpret this hadith is simply as a matter of faith since it involves the supernatural.
 In the English translation of Imam Ibn Hajar’s Bulugh Al-Maram, Imam Muhammad bin Ismail As-San’ani explains that:

 “[t]his fact is part of the unseen that only Allah knows, and we can only know it through His Prophet.
 So we believe that the devil actually spends the night in this part of the nose even though we cannot perceive how.”